 Ingredient Notes and Substitutions

 Can’t find wonton wrappers?
 Use egg roll wrappers instead!
-Just cut them in quarters. - Cooking spray – This will help keep the wonton cups from sticking to the muffin tin.
-You can also use a light coating of oil instead.
+Just cut them in quarters.

-- Muffin pan or cupcake pan
+- Muffin or cupcake pan

-- Shot glass or a 2″ glass cup
+- Shot glass or a 2″ glass cup – (see notes to make them without a glass)

-How to make Wonton Wrapper Cups in Oven
+How to Make Wonton Appetizers Cups

-Pan preparation.
+- Pan preparation.
 Spray the muffin tins with cooking spray.
 Spray the bottom 1/2 of the shot glass (or small glass) with cooking spray.
+This will help the wonton wrappers stick to the glass, and make it easier to remove later.

-Shaping the Cups.
-Lightly spritz the wonton wrapper with cooking spray.
+- Shaping the Cups.
+Lightly spritz each wonton wrapper with cooking spray.
 Then, place it in the muffin tin well.
+Use the shot glass to form the inside of each appetizer cup.
+You may need to twist the glass slightly.

-Baking the Cups.
-Bake the wontons for 10 minutes, until golden and crispy, with little bubbles on them.
+- Baking the Cups.
+Bake the wrappers for 10 minutes, until golden brown and crispy, with little bubbles on them.
+Let them cool in the pan for at least 5 minutes (unless you are adding a filling and baking).

 You can then store them in an air-tight container at room temperature for 1-2 days.